andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_09_ROIAnalysis.rst

 ::

-  fslmaths $FSLDIR/data/standard/MNI152_T1_2mm.nii.gz -mul 0 -add 1 -roi 45 1 73 1 58 1 0 1 Jahn_ROI.nii.gz -odt float
+  fslmaths $FSLDIR/data/standard/MNI152_T1_2mm.nii.gz -mul 0 -add 1 -roi 45 1 73 1 58 1 0 1 Jahn_ROI_dmPFC_0_20_44.nii.gz -odt float

-This is a long, convoluted command, but for now just note where we have inserted the numbers 45, 73, and 58.
+This is a long, dense command, but for now just note where we have inserted the numbers 45, 73, and 58.
 When you create another spherical ROI based on different coordinates, these are the only numbers you will change.
 (When you create a new ROI you should change the label of the output file as well.)
 This will mark the center of those coordinates with a single voxel.

 3. Next, type:

 ::

-  fslmaths Jahn_ROI.nii.gz -kernel sphere 5 -fmean Jahn_Sphere.nii.gz -odt float
+  fslmaths Jahn_ROI_dmPFC_0_20_44.nii.gz -kernel sphere 5 -fmean Jahn_Sphere_dmPFC_0_20_44.nii.gz -odt float

 This expands the single voxel into a sphere with a radius of 5mm, and calls the resulting sphere "Jahn_Sphere.nii.gz".
 If you wanted to change the size of the sphere to 10mm, for example, you would change this section of code to ``-kernel sphere 10``.